London’s Inns of Court

 In the eighteenth century, Peyton Randolph (1723-1775) received his legal training in Middle Temple, before going on to become the first President of the Continental Congress in 1774.
 The so-called “Penman of the Revolution” John Dickinson (1732-1808) also received his legal training in Middle Temple, before going on to help draft the Declaration of Independence in 1776 and the Articles of Confederation in 1781 (he was also very possibly the person who coined the famous phrase “no taxation without representation”).
 A further five Middle Templars signed the Declaration of Independence: Thomas Heyward Jr.; Thomas Lynch Jr.; Thomas McKean; Arthur Middleton; and Edward Rutledge (*).
 And John Rutledge (1739-1800) received his legal training in Middle Temple, too, before going on to chair the committee that drafted the Constitution in 1787.
 Seven Middle Templars signed the Constitution: John Blair; the aforementioned John Dickinson; Charles Jared Ingersoll; William Livingstone; Charles Cotesworth Pinckney; Charles Pinckney; and John Rutledge himself.

-The Inns of Court are visited on various of our walks, including the “Rebellious London” themed special.
+The Inns of Court are visited on various of our walks, including the “Legal London” and “Rebellious London” themed specials.